 Not sure how to create a Dynamic Search Ad?
 Take a look at our excellent walkthrough here.

-As mentioned in the opening paragraph, like most things in digital you can translate what you’re doing in one channel to another, and in some cases you’d be foolish not to.
-Think LinkedIn campaigns, why not make the most out of those costly CPC’s?
+As mentioned in the opening paragraph, like most things in digital, you can translate what you’re doing in one channel to another, and in some cases you’d be foolish not to.
+Thinking of LinkedIn campaigns: why not make the most out of those costly CPC’s?
 There are so many ways you can stretch the dollars you are spending on one channel in another, and your clients/employer will love you for it!